warpme/miniarch/README.md

 You can update MiniArch with kernel/firmware by:
  - login as root:root
  - type 'start'
-   - select (4) to do "updating MiniArch speciffic components"
+   - select (4) to do "update MiniArch artefacts"

 Happy burning!